python/cpython/Doc/library/tkinter.rst

 Entry widget indexes (index, view index, etc.)
    Entry widgets have options that refer to character positions in the text being displayed.
-You can use these :mod:`Tkinter` functions to access these special points in text widgets:
+You can use these :mod:`tkinter` functions to access these special points in text widgets:

    AtEnd()